memfault/interrupt/_drafts/practical_zephyr_01_kconfig.md

 $ west flash --build-dir ../build
 ```

-> **Notice:** When changing your _Kconfig_ symbols, it is recommended to use the `--pristine` option to enforce a complete rebuild of your application.
+> **Notice:** In most cases when changing your _Kconfig_ symbols, you can simply run `west build` and the build system will rebuild the appropriate source.
+But in some cases it is required to use the `--pristine` option to enforce a complete rebuild of your application.
+Typically this is needed when adding new build or configuration files.
+If you do encounter a build error or are missing a configuration change, try rebuilding with `--pristine`.
 This in turn also requires specifying the correct `--board` in case you didn't configure it using `west config`.

 ```
 $ screen /dev/tty.usbmodem<some-serial-number> 115200